Wellington Square, Los Angeles

-Wellington Square is a neighborhood in Mid-City Los Angeles, California at the western edge of the West Adams Historic District.
+Wellington Square is a neighborhood in Mid-City Los Angeles, California at the western edge of the West Adams District.

 Geography

 Wellington Square consists of four streets: Victoria Avenue, Wellington Road, Virginia Road, and Buckingham Road.
 These four streets contain 209 homes of various architectural styles including Spanish Colonial, Tudor, Craftsman and French Norman.

-The neighborhood is bordered by West Boulevard on the west, Crenshaw Boulevard on the east, Washington Boulevard on the north, and the Santa Monica Freeway on the south.
+The neighborhood is bordered by Washington Boulevard on the north, Crenshaw Boulevard on the east, the Santa Monica Freeway on the south and West Boulevard on the west.
 The neighborhood is gated at West Boulevard and 23rd Street.

 The neighborhoods of LaFayette Square and Victoria Park are located north of Wellington Square.

 History

 Wellington Square was subdivided in 1912 by George L. Crenshaw and was developed by prominent real estate developer M.J.
 Nolan.
-Nolan was a native of Syracuse, New York, and settled in Los Angeles in 1886.
-In 1914, Nolan started to develop 90 acres of land between Adams and the new La Fayette Square.
-He died in 1918, and the W.I.
-Hollingsworth Co. continued lot sales.
+In 1913, Nolan started to develop 90 acres of land between Adams Boulevard and the new La Fayette Square neighborhood.
+The original boundaries of Wellington Square were: Washington Boulevard on the north, Crenshaw Boulevard on the east, Adams Boulevard on the south, and West Boulevard on the west.

 The boom years of the 1920s saw the peak of development of the neighborhood.
 Homes in the neighborhood are an architectural mixture of Craftsman and Revival styles of the 1920s and 1930s.

 In 1955, construction of the Santa Monica Freeway began.
-The first segment opened in 1961 and the freeway was completed in 1964.
-The freeway was named by the State Highway Commission on August 14, 1957.
-Because of the space needed for the Santa Monica freeway, many homes in Wellington Square were declared eminent domain and demolished by Caltrans to build the freeway.

-Landmarks
+Homes in the path of the freeway were taken by eminent domain and demolished by Caltrans.
+The freeway came through the southern portion of Wellington Square, leaving only a few homes south of the freeway.
+That small area is no longer considered part of the Wellington Square.

+Los Angeles Historic-Cultural Monuments

+There is one Los Angeles Historic-Cultural Monument in Wellington Square: